Standard Life's Indian deal faces opposition by local regulators

 The deal is expected to kick-start consolidation in India's lucrative insurance sector where relatively few people hold insurance policies despite the country being the world's second-most populous nation of 1.3 billion.

-Standard Life said that Indian mortgage lender Housing Development Finance Corp (HDFC.NS), which currently owns a majority of HDFC Life, believes that the scheme of arrangement submitted to Insurance Regulatory and Development Authority of India (IRDAI) complied with all applicable laws.
+Standard Life said that Indian mortgage lender Housing Development Finance Corp, which currently owns a majority of HDFC Life, believes that the scheme of arrangement submitted to Insurance Regulatory and Development Authority of India (IRDAI) complied with all applicable laws.

 The companies, which filed an application for IRDAI's in-principle approval for the scheme in September, propose to make suitable representations to the regulator, Standard Life said.

-Analysts said regulators were likely to be focusing on the logistics of having an insurer merger with a non-insurer.
+Analysts said regulators were likely to be concerned about how customers would be impacted by having an insurer merge with a non-insurer.

+"There is no question that customers' interests would be negatively affected," RBC Capital Markets analysts wrote in a note.

 The deal is set to give Max Financial Services' shareholders 2.33 shares of HDFC Life for every Max Financial share held.